ndk-/rustillium/README.md

     1. By default, there is no default value, the application will not start.
     1. Via configuration file located at: `$HOME/.config/rustillium/config.toml` with `recipient_email` defined
     1. Via environment variable: `RUSTILLIUM_RECIPIENT_EMAIL`

+# Usage

+## TOTP (Time-based One-Time Password)

+To enable TOTP code generation for a secret, you must add a specific field when creating or modifying the secret.

+- **Key:** `totpurl`
+- **Value:** The full `otpauth://` URL provided by the service (e.g., `otpauth://totp/Example:alice@google.com?secret=JBSWY3DPEHPK3PXP&issuer=Example`).

+When you view a secret containing this field, Rustillium will automatically display the refreshing 6-digit TOTP code and a countdown timer instead of the raw URL.